Abhishek-Bharti-1/Abhishek-Bharti-1/README.md

 ## About Me

-I'm an intermediate Full Stack Developer with 3 years of experience in designing, developing, and maintaining high-quality web & mobile applications.
-My passion for learning new technologies, problem-solving, and attention to detail have helped me deliver robust and user-friendly Web & Android apps.
+I'm an intermediate Full-Stack Developer with three years of experience designing, developing, and maintaining high-quality web and mobile applications.
+My passion for learning new technologies, problem-solving, and attention to detail has helped me deliver robust, user-friendly Web and Android apps.

 ## Technical Skills